Uniform Property (S): Introduction

 \begin{corollary} Every Banach space embeds isometrically into a non-strictly convex space with the same density that has uniform property $(S)$; for Banach lattices, this constitutes an isometric lattice embedding. \end{corollary}

-Pe{\l}czy\'nski's space $P$ \cite{Pelczynski:1971} is a space with a~basis with the property that each space with a~basis embeds as a complemented subspace thereof.
+Pe{\l}czy\'nski's universal basis space $P$ \cite{Pelczynski:1971} has a~basis with the property that each space with a~basis embeds as a complemented subspace thereof.
 In particular, $P$ is isomorphic to $L_1(P)$.
 We may thus record the following corollary.